heridev/smsforall-react-app/README.md

 you can download it again from envato.com

 ### Linters, eslint
-If are having troubles with that configuration feel free to open the .eslintrc file and update accordingly to your needs
+If are having trouble with that configuration feel free to open the .eslintrc file and update it accordingly to your needs

-### Original content including after buying and downloading this template from envato
+### Original content including after buying and downloading this template from Envato
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 the template uses the `react-react-app` script https://create-react-app.dev/docs/adding-custom-environment-variables/